 Postdoctoral fellow (2010-2012)

 Stephen is currently a postdoctoral fellow in the Ma laboratory, USC.

 Supraja G Varadarajan

 Supraja received her Bachelor of Engineering in Biotechnology from Visvesvaraya Technological University in Bangalore, India, following which she completed her Masters in Biomedical Engineering from New Jersey Inst. of Technology.
 She spent two years as staff at UCI working with the Christopher and Dana Reeve Foundation Core, studying regenerative approaches to spinal cord injury using biomaterial scaffolds.
-She is now a graduate student in the Butler lab, interested in studying molecular mechanisms such as axon guidance that play a critical role in circuit formation.
+Sup graduated from the Butler lab in May 2018 after defining the role of netrin1 in spinal circuit formation.
 In her spare time she likes to bake and read.